 Also, the story begins in present tense and later switches to past tense, which is another way of making the switch from iterative (kairos) to singulative (chronos).
 (It’s done a bit differently in most children’s stories.)
 Kairos is all about the time of antiquity whereas chronos describes modern, linear time.
 Kairos is sometimes switched out for the phrase ‘mythic time’.

 Notice the story opens with second-person narration, unusual outside the genre of pick-a-path adventures.
 In general, audiences don’t have much patience for lengthy passages of second person narration.
 Carter doesn’t stick with it for long — just long enough to make us feel as if we are the main characters of our own story.
-This forest is the subconscious, and every single one of us has one of those — this story is about all of us, and no one in particular.
+This forest is the subconscious, and every single one of us has one of those — this story is about all of us, and about no one in particular.

 The second person narration ends at mention of Little Red Riding Hood, which reminds us that this is a fairytale world.
 “She will be trapped in her own illusion because everything in the wood is exactly as it seems.”
-This is the perfect metaphor for the deep, dark subconcious; though the veridical world is nothing like our dreams, our dreams are nonetheless real to us, because we experience them as real while asleep; our fears and desires guide our actions in a very real way.
+This is the perfect metaphor for the deep, dark subconscious; though the veridical world is nothing like our dreams, our dreams are nonetheless real to us, because we experience them as real while asleep; our fears and desires guide our actions in a very real way.

 Little Red Riding Hood turns into a ‘character’ called ‘the interloper’.